You stare into your own living room and ask yourself “How did I let this happen?”

 There will never be a “right time.”
 The next closest thing to the “best time” you can settle for is the soonest time.

-If you are looking to break the cycle of enabling, and give your loved one a comprehensive, individualized treatment plan, complete with family therapy, consider Serenity Lodge, in Lake Arrowhead California.
+If you are looking to break the cycle of enabling, and give your loved one a comprehensive, individualized treatment plan, complete with Family Support, consider Serenity Lodge, in Lake Arrowhead California.